Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Simulation and Results

 In this section, we present a performance comparison of the strategies discussed in this paper.
 To this end, we first describe the parameters and different types of attacker behaviors used in the simulation.
-Then we provide and explain simulation results.
-To obtain further insight, we introduce a function approximator of $\Delta \rho_{x^a_t}$ using Neural Network (NN) to extend the result of Theorem~\ref{theorem:main2}.
+Then we provide and explain the simulation results.
+To obtain further insight, we introduce a function approximator of $\Delta \rho_{x^a_t}$ using Neural Network (NN) to extend the result of the Theorem~\ref{theorem:main2}.

-Simulation of the defenders using PP strategy \eqref{pp_control}, DM strategy \eqref{new_control}, and ADM strategy \eqref{TV_control} were tested against three different behaviors of attackers: \textbf{1) Linear, 2) Spiral}, and \textbf{3) Intelligent}.
+Simulations of the defenders using the PP strategy \eqref{pp_control}, the DM strategy \eqref{new_control}, and the ADM strategy \eqref{TV_control} were tested against three different behaviors of attackers: \textbf{1) Linear, 2) Spiral}, and \textbf{3) Intelligent}.
 Linear and spiral behaviors are predefined controls, and an intelligent attacker behaves in reaction to the defender.
 Linear strategy is a strategy that simply steers to the origin, or $u^a_{Linear} = -\frac{x^a}{\|x^a\|}$.
 Specific details and algorithms for the other two behaviors are explained in the Algorithm~\ref{alg:attacker}.
 Figure \ref{fig:trajectory} gives an intuition of how attacker behaviors are designed.

-Linear and spiral behavior are predefined controls that follow a straight line or spiral curve (clock-wise) to the safe zone, and an intelligent behavior steers an attacker based on its noisy observation of the defender.
-Unlike the other two, the intelligent strategy behaves \textit{in reaction to} the defender.
-Figure \ref{fig:trajectory} will give visual intuition of how attacker behaviors are designed.